Chester-Blandford State Forest

 Chester-Blandford State Forest is a publicly owned forest with recreational features located in the two towns for which it is named, Chester and Blandford, Massachusetts.
 The state forest includes remnants of small mining operations and the 60-foot cascade at Sanderson Brook Falls.
 It is managed by the Department of Conservation and Recreation.

 History

 The state forest was established in 1924 when local lumber companies sold land to the state.
 The Civilian Conservation Corps was active in the forest from 1934 to 1940.
 Their work included the construction of a campground, pavilions, trails, ski runs, and the road and bridges that lead to Sanderson Brook Falls.

 Activities and amenities

 Forest trails are used for hiking, horseback riding, mountain biking, and cross-country skiing.
-Picnicking, restrooms, fishing, restricted hunting, and snowmobiling are also available.
+Picnicking, fishing, restricted hunting, and snowmobiling are also available.